Northern quoll: Taxonomy

-The northern quoll is a member of the family Dasyuridae, and is often stated to be the most distinctive Australian quoll.
-It was first described in 1842 by naturalist and author John Gould, who gave it the species name hallucatus, which indicates it has a notable first digit.
+The northern quoll is a member of the family Dasyuridae.
+There are three other quoll species found in Australia, and another two species found on the island of New Guinea, all of which are currently placed in the genus Dasyurus.
+The northern quoll was first described in 1842 by naturalist and author John Gould, who gave it the specific epithet hallucatus, indicating that it has a notable first digit.
 This species has sometimes been placed in a separate genus, Satanellus.

-Four distinct morphological forms of the northern quoll were recognised in the 1920s, however more recent population genomic analysis has shown that these forms do not conform to the underlying genetic differentiation shown across the species distribution.Three broad population genomic clusters are present in the species, which broadly correspond to populations in the regions of Queensland, Northern Territory and Western Australia.
-This population genomic structure conforms to known biogeographic barriers across northern Australia, including the Carpentarian Gap, Ord Arid Region, and the Great Sandy Desert.
+Four distinct morphological forms of the northern quoll were recognised in the 1920s, however more recent population genomic analysis has shown that these forms do not conform to the underlying genetic differentiation shown across the species distribution.
+Three broad population genomic clusters are present in the species, which broadly correspond to populations in the regions of Queensland, Northern Territory and Western Australia.
+This population genomic structure conforms to known biogeographic barriers across northern Australia, including the Carpentarian Gap and Ord Arid Region.
+Finer scale population structure shows differentiation of the Groote Eylandt and Pilbara populations of quolls.

 Life history

 The northern quoll is the smallest of the four Australian quoll species.
 Females are smaller than males, with adult females weighing between 240 and 690 g and adult males 340 and 1120 g.
 Head and body length ranges from 27–37 cm for adult males and 25–31 cm for adult females.
 The tail length ranges between 20 and 35 cm.

 Northern quolls feed primarily on invertebrates, but also consume fleshy fruit (particularly figs), and a wide range of vertebrates, including small mammals, birds, lizards, snakes, and frogs.
 They also scavenge on roadkills, around campsites, and in garbage tins.

 A remarkable feature of this species is that the males show complete die-off after mating, leaving the females to raise the young alone.
-Females have eight teats in a pouch, but apparently give birth to more than eight young which must wriggle their way to the pouch and compete for a teat to survive.
+Females have five to eight teats in a pouch, but apparently give birth to more than eight young which must wriggle their way to the pouch and compete for a teat to survive.
 In a study in Western Australia's Kimberley region, the testosterone levels of males peaked in July, and females gave birth in July or August.

-In the wild, males live for about one year, while the maximum recorded for a wild female was about three years of age.
-In rocky habitats, the lifespan of both sexes appears to be increased to two or three years, and individuals are larger than those living in savanna habitats, possibly due to better habitat and reduced predation.

-A February 2023 study published in Royal Society Open Science found that "reduced resting behaviour among males could explain the post-breeding death as the deterioration in appearance reflects that reported for sleep-deprived rodents."